 Jim A.C.
-Everett is a Senior Lecturer at the University of Kent and Research Associate at the Uehiro Centre for Practical Ethics at the University of Oxford, specialising in moral judgement, perceptions of moral character, and parochial altruism.
+Everett is a Reader in Psychology at the University of Kent, specialising in moral judgement, perceptions of moral character, and parochial altruism.

 Jim completed his BA, MSc, and D.Phil at the University of Oxford, before receiving a Fulbright Fellowship to work at Harvard University, and a Marie-Sklodowska-Curie Post Doctoral Fellowship to work at Leiden University.